gomathishankar28/ms4_bubbles/README.md

 *   To be able to search for a specific bath product.

-*   To know the price, description of each product
+*   To know the price, description of each product.

+*   To be able to select different products and order through the site

+*   To be able to alter the shopping cart any time before placing order

+*   To be able to browse some generic articles that are related to the product portfolio

 *   To see the user reviews for each product.